United NLF Groups: Bibliography

 In 1975 DFFG published FNL i Sverige: Reportage om en folkrörelse under tio år ('FNL in Sweden: Report on a people's movement during ten years') a detailed account of the history of the organization from its own perspective.
 The first major academic study on the DFFG was published in 1996, Rebeller i takt med tiden: FNL-rörelsen och 60-talets politiska ritualer by Lund University historian Kim Salomon. and reviews the DFFG from a rightwing standpoint.
-Salomon claims that DFFG had a "Janus' face", showing a non-communist exterior whilst internally being run by KFML for political purposes.
+DFFG's highest decision-making body and lower-level leaders repeatedly rejected all suggestions that DFFG should work for socialism or communism.
+Despite this, has Salomon claimed that DFFG had a "Janus' face", showing a non-communist exterior, socialism h whilst internally being run by KFML for political purposes.

 Vietnam var nära : en berättelse om FNL-rörelsen och solidaritetsarbetet i Sverige 1965-1975 ('Vietnam was close: an account on the FNL-movement and the solidarity work in Sweden 1965-1975') by Åke Kilander was released in 2007.
 The book was labelled a 'coffee table book' in a Svenska Dagbladet editorial.
 Kilander is a former DFFG activist himself.
 The book is based on interviews amongst former DFFG activists.